rutendoc/VaimoFEAssignment/README.md

 I used simple CSS as I am not well-versed with the recommend CSS preprocessors (Less and Sass).

 ## Summary
 This was my first real experience with ReactJS and I found it to be pretty neat.
 I will definitely use it again.
 My styling skills need enhancement, as using raw (old school) css is quite tedious.
 I have enrolled in some short courses to improve this.
-Fetching data from the API also proved to be a bit of a challenge that I need to practise, and overcome, and as such some of the requirements were not adequately fufilled.
+Fetching and manipulating data from the API also proved to be a bit of a challenge that I need to practise, and overcome, and as such some of the requirements were not adequately fufilled.
 This is something I will continue to work on with urgency.

 # Getting Started with Create React App